Nrico/fineartsuite/README.md

 ## Admin upload page

-An `admin-upload.html` file is available for uploading new artwork.
-It provides fields for title, medium, dimensions, price, image upload with preview, and status.
-Open the file in a browser to use the form.
+After logging in you can upload new artwork at `/dashboard/upload`.
+The form provides fields for the artwork details along with an image preview before submitting.

 ## Running tests